 King & Spalding LLP will pass on certain legal matters for us, including the validity of the securities offered by this prospectus supplement.
-Fried, Frank, Harris, Shriver & Jacobson (a partnership including professional corporations), New York, New York, will pass on specified legal matters for the underwriters.
+Fried, Frank, Harris, Shriver & Jacobson LLP (a Delaware limited liability partnership), New York, New York, will pass on specified legal matters for the underwriters.